FredRanieri/bookstore/README.md

-# bookstore
-Book Store using C# and dotnet to practice new technologies.

 # Book Store in C#

-This project is a small project using new technologies that I am studying.
+This is a small project using new technologies that I am studying as C#, dotnet and LINQ.

 ## Technology